OpenBMB/VisRAG/README.md

 ```

 Note:
-1. The parameters listed above are the ones used in our paper.
-You can use them to reproduce the results.
+1. The parameters listed above are those used in our paper and can be used to reproduce the results.
-2. The script is set to use a remote dataset from Hugging Face.
-If you're evaluating with datasets downloaded locally, make sure to remove the `--from_hf_repo` line from `eval.sh` and update the `QRELS_PATH`, `QUERY_PATH`, and `CORPUS_PATH` parameters in `eval.sh` to point to the local directories containing the dataset.
+2. The evaluation script is configured to use datasets from the Hugging Face repository by default.
+If you're evaluating with datasets downloaded locally, ensure that you remove the `--from_hf_repo` line from `eval.sh` and update the `QRELS_PATH`, `QUERY_PATH`, and `CORPUS_PATH` parameters in `eval.sh` to point to the local files.

 ### VisRAG-Gen